lxc/incus/doc/api-extensions.md

 * `cloud-init.user-data`
 * `cloud-init.network-config`

- It also adds a new endpoint `/1.0/devices` to `devlxd` which shows an instance's devices.
+ It also adds a new endpoint `/1.0/devices` to `/dev/incus` which shows an instance's devices.

 ## `network_dns_nat`